 It was the position of the rash, the oozing, and the spread of it that tipped me off to a possible yeast infection in my baby.
 I treated it like a rash for a few days with coconut oil but it only seemed to get worse.

-Finally, after plenty of googling, talking to mothers, and research, these are some of the natural remedies that had the best success.
+Finally, after plenty of googling, talking to mothers, and research, these are some of the natural home remedies for yeast infections that had the best success.
 Everything I read said that it just had to run its course.
 There were some things that could be done though, and hopefully this can help you in case your little one starts showing the signs of a yeast infection.

 First off, stop using regular wipes and switch to Water Wipes or just use a wash cloth.
 Regular wipes have ingredients in them that can further irritate the yeast rash.
 The water wipes are made out of 99.9% water with a drop of fruit extract, which is soothing for baby.
 There are also no harsh chemicals or toxic ingredients.
 They are quite a bit more expensive, but was completely worth it in my experience!
 You can also clean baby with water and cotton balls or a soft wash cloth.
 I like these extra soft Bamboo Baby Wash Cloths.